Learned-Database Systems Security: A Framework

-\paragraphbe{Learned systems are different from other ML.} Learned systems are distinct from other software that uses ML because they use ML model predictions internally, to improve performance metrics such as runtime or memory usage.
-In contrast, other ML-based software employs ML to produce better-quality outputs (Figure~\ref{fig:learnedsystem}).
-For example, an ML application like text completion outputs the model's predictions directly.
-Conversely, in a learned index structure (\S\ref{sec:alex},~\ref{sec:pgm}), the learned component predicts the location of the key in the index, only in order to help locate its record, which is the system's output.
+In this work, we define \emph{learned systems} as systems that uses ML components internally to improve performance metrics such as runtime or memory usage without affecting the system's output (cf. Figure~\ref{fig:learnedsystem}).
+In contrast, other ML-based software employs ML to directly influence outputs.
+For instance, approximate query processing~\cite{LiL18, ChaudhuriDK17} use model predictions to compute and return approximate results directly to the user.
+Conversely, in a learned index structure (\S\ref{sec:alex},~\ref{sec:pgm}), the learned component predicts the location of the key in the index, only to help locate its record, which is the system's output.
 Model accuracy does not affect the output, only the answer's latency.

-\paragraphbe{ML increases systems' attack surfaces.} Learned systems inherit key weaknesses of their underlying ML components---(1) lack of robustness to adversarial manipulation, and (2) increased information flows between ML inputs and outputs.
+\paragraphbe{ML increases systems' attack surfaces.} Learned systems inherit key weaknesses of their underlying ML components --- (1) lack of robustness to adversarial manipulation, and (2) increased information flows between ML inputs and outputs.
 The latter occurs due to the addition of (possibly multiple) training steps, as well as the fact that deep ML model architectures are designed to be able to take extraneous features as input and perform (learned) feature selection~\cite{lecun2015deep}.
 Figure~\ref{fig:preconditions} illustrates these issues.

 Two key features of learned systems exacerbate these weaknesses.
 First, \emph{the line between ML and the system is often blurry}.
 The abstraction in Figure~\ref{fig:learnedsystem}, where a single well-delineated model provides a prediction to an encapsulating system, is an oversimplification.
 Learned systems can include many sub-models that work together and are inter-dependent, to the point where the system's entire internal object hierarchy, architecture, and memory footprint become subject to the learned (and potentially malleable) data distribution.
 These levels could even interact across abstraction boundaries---for example, a learned database index accessed by a process using a learned memory allocator.